 Italy (80.260*) will rely on stewards Marco Belinelli of the San Antonio Spurs (10.5 points & 2.0 threes per game) and OKC’s Danilo Gallinari (19.8 points & 6.1 rebounds).

 The host nation will pin its hopes and aspirations on Captain Yi Jianlian, an ex-NBA player with five years’ experience in the league.
 He now plays for the Guangdong Southern Tigers and will be leaned on heavily by the host nation as he tries to replicate his form from the Asian qualifiers (19.5 points, 6.5 rebounds).

-Gilas Pilipinas will have their ranks boosted with the addition of Jordan Clarkson who averaged 16.8 points off the bench for the Cleveland Cavaliers as their 6th man along with the American born Andray Blatche (21.2 points & 13.8 rebounds in qualifiers) who has years of NBA experience and will be the answer to the towering forwards and centres the Philippines will come up against.
+Gilas Pilipinas will have their ranks boosted with the addition of the American born Andray Blatche (21.2 points & 13.8 rebounds in qualifiers) who has years of NBA experience and will be the answer to the towering forwards and centres the Philippines will come up against.